 This is a Spanish expression that my grandmother used to say.
 The loose translation is “claim your place in this life!”
 But it's the message, the meaning of these words that matters.
 Old-school Hip-Hop culture coined the term TURFing, which was an acronym for Taking Up Room on the Floor.
 You’ll likely also recognize Work it, own it! and more recently Do You, boo!
 All of these are expressions from vastly different cultures, languages and generations, yet all have the same very important message: stand your ground, proudly be yourself, exactly as you are, no apologies!

-Have you ever witnessed one of your BFFs (or - gasp! - yourself) being the strongest, most powerful and rock solid individual you’ve ever met, right up until the moment she gets into romantic relationships?
-Suddenly, she's acting differently.
-Whenever she is with her special someone, a switch is silently flipped, often even unbeknownst to you.
+Have you ever witnessed one of your friends - or <gasp!> yourself - being the strongest, most powerful and rock solid individual you’ve ever met, right up until the moment you get into romantic relationships?
+Suddenly, you're acting differently.
+It seems like whenever you're with your significant other, a switch is silently flipped, often even unbeknownst to you.
 We stop asserting ourselves or standing up for what we want or believe.
 We go along with things we don’t really want, like or agree with, we make more concessions than is healthy, we pretend we’re cooler, smarter, funnier, more athletic, more easy-going… All for what?
-To appear to that significant other that we’re someone we’re not?
+To appear to that S.O. that we’re someone we’re not?
 I’m not saying it’s impossible to stay true to one’s self while in a relationship.
 Sadly, however, it has proven quite difficult across many generations.
 Ugh!
 Why???
 Well, just know you're not alone.
 We’ve all been there, done that!